-If appropriate, form teachers will request that parents/carers take the pupil for a formal assessment with an external specialist.
+If appropriate, form teachers with the support of the Référent EBEP will request that parents/carers take the pupil for a formal assessment with an external specialist.
 This will be arranged between the parents/carers and the specialist and will be carried out at the parents/carers' expense.
 If necessary, this may take place during school hours.

-The Head follows these steps to identify students with SEND:
+The Référent EBEP follows these steps to identify students with SEND:

-- following up teachers' concerns
+- · following up teachers' concerns

 - following up parental concerns

-- · tracking individual pupil progress over time
+- tracking individual pupil progress over time

 - information from previous schools on transfer

 - information from specialists